jimmc414/1filellm/README.md

 ## Features

 - Automatic source type detection based on provided path, URL, or identifier
-- Support for local files and/or directories, GitHub repositories, academic papers from ArXiv, BiorXiv, and MedXiv, YouTube transcripts, web page documentation, Sci-Hub hosted papers via DOI or PMID
+- Support for local files and/or directories, GitHub repositories, academic papers from ArXiv, YouTube transcripts, web page documentation, Sci-Hub hosted papers via DOI or PMID
-- Handling of multiple file formats, including Jupyter Notebooks (.ipynb), PDFs, .Xlsx and Compiled HTML Help (.chm) files
+- Handling of multiple file formats, including Jupyter Notebooks (.ipynb), and PDFs
 - Web crawling functionality to extract content from linked pages up to a specified depth
 - Integration with Sci-Hub for automatic downloading of research papers using DOIs and PMIDs
 - Text preprocessing, including compressed and uncompressed outputs, stopword removal, and lowercase conversion